-I had the privilege to sit in on a bit of my first board meeting of the Canadian Society for Organic Urban Land Care (SOUL).
+I have the privilege to sit on the board of directors of the Canadian Society for Organic Urban Land Care (SOUL).

 I have been a member for a couple of years.
 Although the call was cut short due to technical issues.
 It made me think of this page from my website www.eatmyshrubs.com.

 The term “organic” has a political aspect to it now.
 A buzz word of sorts.
 Therefore, I do not mean to get into a debate with people here.
 Good, better best is the something we say a lot in this house, especially when purchasing things.

 What we all should ask ourselves when buying anything that claims to be “organic” is this.

 What definition of organic does the manufacturer mean? (because it literally could be either of the following).

 A chemical definition: